 In February 2024, California Assembly Bill 3129 (AB-3129) was introduced with the stated purpose of addressing the impact of private equity-backed health care transactions on the cost, accessibility, and quality of health care services in California.
+AB-3129 was passed by both houses of the California legislature on August 31, 2024, and now awaits signature by Governor Newsom, who has until September 30, 2024 to sign or veto the bill.
+If enacted, the bill would be effective on January 1, 2025.

-Under existing law, the Attorney General (AG) of California has the ability to review and approve transactions involving a nonprofit organization that operates or controls a health facility in California.
-In addition, the enactment of the Health Care Quality and Affordability Act in 2022 created the California Office of Health Care Affordability (OHCA), which oversees and approves transactions in California involving health care entities, as described in our prior client alert.
+Under existing law, the California Attorney General (AG) of California has the ability to review and approve transactions involving a nonprofit organization that operates or controls a health facility in California.
+In addition, the enactment of the Health Care Quality and Affordability Act (HCQAA) in 2022 created the California Office of Health Care Affordability (OHCA), which oversees and approves transactions in California involving health care entities, as described in our prior client alert.

 Although the current laws provide a framework for state oversight over certain health care entities and transactions, the enactment of AB-3129 would expand the state’s authority to approve a broader set of entities and transactions in the health care market.
 This also reflects a national trend of increased scrutiny over private equity involvement in health care.
-Specifically, AB-3129 would require private equity groups and hedge funds to provide notice to, or obtain approval from, the California Attorney General (AG) before proceeding with transactions with a health care facility, provider group, or provider.
+Specifically, AB-3129 would require private equity groups and hedge funds to provide notice to, or obtain approval from, the AG before proceeding with transactions with a health care facility, provider group, or provider.

 Requirements Under AB-3129